 201. Genetics, Advanced Course.
 Second term.
 Credit three hours.
-Undergraduates admitted by special permission.
-Discussions, M F 8-10, and laboratory work to be arranged.
+Given only for graduate students who are completing work for advanced degrees in June.
+Hours to be arranged.
 Plant Science 146.
 Professor Fraser.

 Laboratory fee, \$3; deposit, \$2.

 103. Plant Breeding.
 Second term.
 Credit three hours.
 (Students who have had course 101 will be allowed two-hours credit.)
 Prerequisite, Botany 1, 31, and a general course in at least one of the following: farm crops, vegetable crops, floriculture, or pomology.
 Lectures, T Th 8.
 Lecture and practice, S 8-10.
 Plant Science 141.
 Professor C. H. Myers.